1ynxy/mesh-net/README.md

 ### 3.6.3 load balancing

-Although reconnect events give the network a chance to re-balance itself somewhat, it might be necessary even when no disconnects happen because a user might connect to a heavily loaded node manually.
-Fortunately, performing load balancing that is not triggered by a disconnect is a better position to be in, as you can create the new connection before disconnecting or being disconnected from the network, resulting in no loss of packets.
+Although reconnect events give the network a chance to re-balance itself somewhat, it might be necessary even when no client disconnects for a number of reasons.
+A user might connect to a heavily loaded node manually, unbalancing the network, or other aspects of the network might change.
+Fortunately, performing load balancing that is not triggered by a disconnect is a better position to be in as you can create the new connection before disconnecting or being disconnected from the network, resulting in no loss of packets.
 The solutions suggested for avoiding such a loss of data in the reconnect section are no longer needed, improving efficiency.
-Other than that, load balancing is pretty similar to a reconnect event.

 Load balancing offers the opportunity to not only reduce computational load on nodes in the network but to reposition nodes in a pattern that is more efficient in terms of geographical topology.
 The direct path between a pair of clients may have longer round trip times than a detour path between them, because of the triangle inequality violations in the internet, according to Ly, C, in a paper on Detour Routing for Online Multiplayer Games, 2010 [?].
-To rearrange nodes in a pattern that would setup certain peers as relays would be beneficial for latency, but would require significant amounts of IP address analysis and round trip time testing in order to perform optimally.
+To rearrange nodes in a pattern that would setup certain peers as relays would be beneficial for latency, but would require significant amounts of IP address and round trip time analysis in order to perform optimally.

+In a way this is similar to a US patent on Minimizing Bandwidth Costs for Online Games, 2013, by Miyaki, K [?], in which they aim to provide an online game with capability to dynamically adjust the networking topology: querying a participant of the online game to determine preference and position of the participant in the networking topology of the online game.
+In this particular patent the focus is more on providing a monetary incentive to users in order to convince them to contribute to the network topology.

 ### 3.7 basic network imaging